 It was a bright gold voile fabric that had the modern style of an empire waist, but the neckline was much higher than currently fashionable.
 The sleeves were puffed, then continued down the arms, where an abundance of lace extended over her wrists.
-When she slipped into the gown, it seemed to choke and suffocate her.
-She inwardly groaned at how warm she felt wearing it.
+When she slipped into the gown, it seemed to suffocate her with warmth.
 This was going to be a very long evening.

 When Elizabeth joined the others in the parlour, she took care to lift the gown’s hem so as not to stumble.
 Mr. Bingley joyously declared she looked lovely.
 Mr. Darcy covered his mouth with his hand, and she was certain he was hiding a smirk.
 She thanked Mr. Bingley for the compliment and his sister for the use of her gown.

 As the party conversed before the meal, Mr. Bingley spoke enthusiastically of their meeting with the officers.
 He had never met a finer group of men and enjoyed hearing their stories of places they had been.

 “Have they seen much fighting?”
 Miss Bingley asked.

 “These men are not the Regulars so they have seen very little action,” Mr. Darcy said indifferently.